Rumbidzai Matemba-Mutasa

 Mutare, Zimbabwe

-Experienced development professional with 13+ years in agriculture, resilience, and humanitarian programming across East and Southern Africa.
-Proven expertise in strategic leadership, grants management (USD$60M+), CLA, and MEAL systems.
+Seasoned international development strategic leader with 13+ years managing large-scale donor-funded emergency, food security and resilience programs in Sub-Saharan Africa (education, agriculture, and resilience programming).
+Proven expertise in fundraising, grants management (USD$60M+), CLA, and MEAL systems.
 Strong biometrics and research background with CIMMYT, CARE, and international partners.
-Skilled fundraiser, team leader, and capacity builder.

 Contact Rumbidzai Matemba-Mutasa